asadu433136/Stock-Movement-prediction-Using-Machine-Learning-Model-K-Means-Clustering-m/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [OVGU-PROF] License - see the LICENSE.md file for details